 Nor are the culinary aspirations grandiose.
 There’s nothing better than a few plates of clams and oysters freshly opened and served on the half shell.
-If you hanker for something cooked, whatever fish are available that day can be had fried, grilled or broiled.
+If you hanker for something cooked, whatever fish are available that day can be had fried, grilled, or broiled.
 The Floridian repertoire includes yellowtail, grouper, tuna, and red snapper.
 There are steamed crab and chilled crab, and lovely Key West pink shrimp by the half-pound and pound.
 When stone crab claws are available, you can have them, too, cracked open to yield their deliciously tender sweet meat.
-As far as seriously cooked food goes, there’s a good conch chowder always available, and conch fritters, too.
+As far as seriously cooked food goes, there’s good conch chowder always available, and conch fritters, too.
 You can get a fish sandwich or an oyster po’ boy, a cracked conch dinner with corn, potatoes, and cole slaw or – for the fish-frowner – a slab of baby back ribs.